WeblateOrg/weblate/docs/formats.rst

 XLIFF is usually used as bilingual, but Weblate supports it as monolingual as well.

-Translations states
+Translation states
 +++++++++++++++++++

 .. versionchanged:: 3.3

-   Weblate did ignore the state attribute prior to the 3.3 release.
+   Weblate ignored the state attribute prior to the 3.3 release.

-The ``state`` attribute in the file is partially processed and mapped to needs edit state in Weblate (the following states are used to flag the string as needing edit if there is some target present: ``new``, ``needs-translation``, ``needs-adaptation``, ``needs-l10n``).
-Should the ``state`` attribute be missing a string is considered translated as soon as a ``<target>`` element exists.
+The ``state`` attribute in the file is partially processed and mapped to the "Needs edit" state in Weblate (the following states are used to flag the string as needing edit if there is a target present: ``new``, ``needs-translation``, ``needs-adaptation``, ``needs-l10n``).
+Should the ``state`` attribute be missing, a string is considered translated as soon as a ``<target>`` element exists.

-Also if the translation string has ``approved="yes"`` it will be imported into Weblate as approved, anything else will be imported as waiting for review (which matches XLIFF specification).
+If the translation string has ``approved="yes"``, it will also be imported into Weblate as "Approved", anything else will be imported as "Waiting for review" (which matches the XLIFF specification).

-That means that when using XLIFF format, it is strongly recommended to enable Weblate review process, in order to see and change the approved state of strings.
+That means that when using the XLIFF format, it is strongly recommended to turn on the Weblate review process, in order to see and change the approved state of strings.
 See :ref:`reviews`.

-Similarly on importing such files, you should choose :guilabel:`Import as translated` under :guilabel:`Processing of strings needing review`.
+Similarly upon importing such files, you should choose :guilabel:`Import as translated` under :guilabel:`Processing of strings needing review`.

 Whitespace and newlines in XLIFF
 ++++++++++++++++++++++++++++++++

-Generally the XML formats do not differentiate between types or amounts of whitespace.
+Generally types or amounts of whitespace is not differentiated between in XML formats.
 If you want to keep it, you have to add the ``xml:space="preserve"`` flag to the string.